 - Elbphilharmonie ( Hamburg Opera House )

-- Deichtorhallen Hamburg ( one of Europe’s largest art spaces for modern art and photography lovers)
+- Deichtorhallen ( one of Europe’s largest art spaces for modern art and photography lovers)

 - Museum für Kunst und Gewerbe ( Museum for Arts and Crafts )

-- Street Art ( while Hamburg can´t compete with Berlin or Lisbon in terms of countless murals, you can still find a few unique art pieces around Große Elbstraße; don´t miss the feminist art project FrauenFreiluftGalerie )
+- Street Art (you can find a few unique art pieces around Große Elbstraße; don´t miss the feminist art project FrauenFreiluftGalerie )

-If you have a few days for your Hamburg city break and want to escape the bustling city life, take a day trip to explore more of the surrounding regions.
-You can set your eyes on Willkomm-Hoft, Schloss Ahrensburg, Lüneburg, Bremen, Schwerin.
-Personally, I really recommend Lubeck, as it is definitely one of the most picturesque small towns in Germany.
+If you have a few days for your Hamburg city break and want to escape the bustling city life, consider taking a day trip to explore the surrounding regions.
+You can visit Willkomm-Höft, Schloss Ahrensburg, Lüneburg, Bremen, and Schwerin.
+Personally, I highly recommend Lübeck, as it is one of the most picturesque small towns in Germany.

 For more Hamburg travel tips and alternative itineraries check my Pinterest board Germany Travel.